decentralised-home-automation-protocol/DHAP-Documentation/docs/api/android.md

 **Line 17** shows the `discoveryFailure()` callback.
 This callback indicates that something went wrong in the library during the process of attempting to find devices.

 In addition to the normal discovery operation, the DHAP library also allows for debug devices to be discovered using the `discoverDebugDevices(DiscoverDevicesCallbacks)` method.
-This method will search for xml files in the assests folder rather then over the network.
+This method will search for xml files in the assets folder rather then over the network.
 A device object will be created for each xml file found.

 ``` java {1}
 dhap.discoverDebugDevices(new DiscoverDevicesCallbacks() {